refinedev/refine/documentation/docs/guides-concepts/data-fetching/index.md

 import UseOne from "./use-one";
 import UseUpdate from "./use-update";
+import UseList from "./use-list";
+import MultipleDataProvider from "./multiple-data-provider";
 import OneToOne from "./one-to-one";
 import OneToMany from "./one-to-many";
 import ErrorHandling from "./error-handling";